valarnet/valarnet-blog/posts/20230127-vmanage-configuration-db-backup.md

 -rw-------  1 root    root          534396 Jan 27 16:04 tmp.laMpYnXaCg
 ```

-A properly running vManage server would return an NMS status output similar to the following, The NMS processes will run if they're enabled.
+A properly running vManage server would return an NMS status output similar to the following.
+The NMS processes will run if they're enabled.
 It'll also display the Process ID and for how long it has been running.

 ```md
 vManage# request nms all status